Learn everything you need to know about startup capital

 The Startup Capital Worksheet, your secret weapon.

 Take a look at Big Mike’s Consulting, LLC.
 Big Mike determined that his total startup costs will be $26,400.
-However, he knows that it will take time to build a clientele, so he will need three to six months working capital.
-In order to determine the amount of working capital you need, you have to understand your ongoing monthly expenses.
+However, he knows that it will take time to build a clientele.
+So, he will need three to six months working capital.
+To estimate the amount of working capital you need, you have to understand your ongoing monthly expenses.
 Those recurring expenses are the basis for building your financial projections.

 Big Mike’s recurring monthly expenses are $15,383.
-That means that if he doesn’t generate any revenue during the month, he will have to pay out of pocket $15,383.
-Because Big Mike is a consulting firm, he knows that there will be a lag time between when he makes the sale and is paid for the services.
+Which means that if he doesn’t generate any revenue during the month, he’ll have to pay $15,383 to cover expenses.
+Consulting firms usually have lag time between making the sale and getting paid for services.
 All businesses have a ramp up period, some are days, some are months.
-You should plan to have enough working capital to pay all of your expenses for the first 3 to 6 months.
+Plan to have enough working capital to pay all of your expenses for the first 3 to 6 months.
 In Big Mike’s example, he estimates that he will need $46,149 in working capital.

 Tools for success – Bluehost and WordPress